It’s October and you are wondering, “Where can I send my Welcome Blanket?”

 If a 40”x 40” throw blanket averages 1200 yards, Welcome Blanket requires about 3200 blankets to reach 2000 miles of length.

-The blankets you make, along with your enclosed notes, will be displayed together in an inaugural show at the Smart Museum of Art at the University of Chicago beginning July 18 through December 17.
-After the show's close, the blanket packages will be distributed to refugees and other immigrants through resettlement organizations.
+The blankets you have made, along with your enclosed notes, have been be displayed together in an inaugural show at the Smart Museum of Art at the University of Chicago July 18 through December 17., 2017 After the show's close, the blanket packages have been organized, catalogued and distributed to refugees and other immigrants through partner resettlement organizations.
+Since then, we have worked with different hosts (including MODA and Fuller Craft) to continue the project.
+Right now, we are facilitating Welcome Blanket On Call , a special call to action.